ProjectIndoor/projectindoorapp/README.md

 It can be accessed in [Releases](https://github.com/ProjectIndoor/projectindoorapp/releases).
 The latest release can be accessed [here](https://github.com/ProjectIndoor/projectindoorapp/releases/latest).

+The attached APK file can be moved to an Android device's file system and then be installed by executing it.

 ## Built With

 * [Android](https://developer.android.com/index.html) - Android framework used